-How Is The Treatment Conducted?
+How Is The Inverted Nipple Correction Conducted?

 The technique used for the treatment depends on the type of nipple correction that you require.
 It will be performed under general or local anaesthetic and you should expect it to take between 30 minutes and 2 hours.
 As the surgery isn’t as extensive as other procedures, you should be able to return home the same day as you have the areola surgery.

-What Happens After Surgery?
+What Happens After Areola Surgery?

 As the downtime for the areola surgery is relatively short, you should expect to go home the same day.
 There will be some form of swelling and bruising but this will fade over time.
-You should ensure that someone is available to pick you up after the surgery.
+You should ensure that someone is available to pick you up after the nipple correction surgery.

 To prevent the nipple compressing again or being interfered with, it will also be advised not to wear padded bras or tight clothing for around 2 weeks.
 A gauze bandage may be applied, though.

 Patients recover at different rates, so any concerns that you have should be discussed during your inverted nipple correction consultation.